katherinedelno/katherinedelno.github.io/tutoring.md

 <br><br>

 #### **FAQs**
-**Do you offer in-person private lessons?**<br>Online is my default, but limited in-person sessions within Seattle may be available on a case-by-case at a premium rate (subject to availability).
+**Do you offer in-person private lessons?**<br>Online is my default for time efficiency, but limited in-person sessions within Seattle may be available on a case-by-case at a premium rate and subject to availability.

-**Do you provide practice and solutions?**<br>Yes, structured teaching sessions include a targeted practice set with full solutions.

 **Do you help with AP exam prep?**<br>Yes, mock FRQs, multiple-choice review, timing strategies, and rubric-aligned writing will be integrated into structured teaching sessions.